Marvin Pieringer

-Marvin Pieringer (born 4 October 1999) is a German footballer who plays as a forward for 2.
-Bundesliga club SC Paderborn, on loan from Schalke 04.
+Marvin Pieringer (born 4 October 1999) is a German professional footballer who plays as a forward or attacking midfielder for Bundesliga club 1.
+FC Heidenheim.

 Career

+Würzburger Kickers

 Pieringer made his professional debut for Würzburger Kickers in the 2.
 Bundesliga on 6 January 2021, starting in the home match against FC St. Pauli.
 He scored a penalty in the 9th minute of the match, which finished as a 1–1 draw.